michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. All this is come upon us; yet have we not forgotten thee, neither have we dealt falsely in thy covenant.

-18. Our heart is not turned back, neither have our steps declined from thy way;steps: or, goings
+18. Our heart is not turned back, neither have our steps declined from thy way;

 19. Though thou hast sore broken us in the place of dragons, and covered us with the shadow of death.